quicwg/ops-drafts/draft-ietf-quic-manageability.md

 more stable estimate of application-experienced RTT.
-RTT samples measured from the spin bit can also be used to generate RTT distribution information, including minimum RTT (which approximates network RTT over longer time windows) and RTT variance (which approximates jitter as seen by the application).
+RTT samples measured from the spin bit can also be used to generate RTT distribution information, including minimum RTT (which approximates network RTT over longer time windows) and RTT variance (which approximates one-way packet delay variance as seen by an application end-point).

 # Specific Network Management Tasks